 Friday, June 12, 1931: Judy’s 9th birthday party was held on the lawn of the Gumm family’s new, larger house, on the corner of Cedar and Newgrove, Lancaster, California.
 Photo: Judy in 1931.

 Saturday, June 10, 1933: Judy’s 11th birthday.
 The sisters are mistakenly billed as “The Gum Sisters” for The Scions Annual Spring Dance and Frolic at the Pollyanna Tea Rooms, West Lake, California.
 Photo: Judy and her sisters in 1933.

 Wednesday, June 10, 1936: Judy’s 14th birthday.
 Judy was in New York, her very first time in The Big Apple, as part of her very first promotional tour after being signed by MGM the previous Fall.
-Judy had not made a film yet for the studio, not even her official debut in the film short Every Sunday with Deanna Durbin.
+At this point, Judy had not yet made a film for the studio, not even her official debut in the film short Every Sunday with Deanna Durbin.
 Photo: Judy in June 1936.